 Personal income taxes in Utah are relatively simple when compared to the federal income tax.
 There is a single, flat rate paid by all income earners: 4.55% of their taxable income.

 Taxable income is calculated by subtracting all personal exemptions from total income.
-In Utah, you can claim a personal exemption of $1,941 for each dependent you claimed on your federal tax return.
+In Utah, you can claim a personal exemption of $2,046 for each dependent you claimed on your federal tax return.
 Exemptions can be claimed for filers, spouses and dependents.
 Additional exemptions can be claimed for dependents with disabilities.

-There are no itemized or standard deductions in Utah, but the Taxpayer Tax Credit, described below, is based on federal deductions and can lower the tax burden for taxpayers at lower income levels.
+There are no state-level itemized or standard deductions in Utah, but the Taxpayer Tax Credit, described below, is based on federal deductions and can lower the tax burden for taxpayers at lower income levels.
 Likewise, Social Security income in Utah is taxable, but the Retirement Income Tax Credit helps alleviate the tax burden for retirees.
 All credits are subtracted directly from total income tax liability.
 Some of the major tax credits include:

-- The Utah Retirement Credit is a refundable credit available to taxpayers born on or before December 31, 1952.
+- The Utah Retirement Credit is a refundable credit available to taxpayers born on or before Dec.
+31, 1952.
 The credit can be up to $450, or $900 for joint filers.
 This credit phases out above a certain income level, though.

-- The Utah Educational Savings Plan Credit is equal to 4.85% of the contributions made to each plan over the course of the year.
-For single filers, that's up to a maximum of $2,410 per qualified beneficiary.
-For married couples filing jointly, the maximum is $4,820 per qualified beneficiary.
+- The Utah Educational Savings Plan Credit is equal to 4.5% of the contributions made to each plan over the course of the year.
+For single filers, that’s up to a maximum of $2,490 per qualified beneficiary.
+For married couples filing jointly, the maximum is $4,980 per qualified beneficiary.
 To qualify for this credit, your contribution cannot also have been deducted from your federal return.

 Utah Capital Gains Tax